 Now, don't fall into the trap of thinking that using avoidance to help your dog behave makes you a weak owner.
 Instead by doing so, you will be setting your dog for success using common sense as you aim to work on tackling the problem from various angles.

 As mentioned, many undesirable dog behaviors are instinctive behaviors dogs are naturally inclined to perform.
 These undesirable behaviors often clash with our expectations of our dogs being parts of our family and good members of society.

 Providing outlets helps satisfy natural drives in productive ways that are more acceptable to us.
 For example, if your dog loves to dig, create a digging pit where your dog can dig to his heart's content without worrying about you getting upset by it.

-If your dog loves to chase, use that drive to teach your dog to fetch, play in the sport of flyball or engage with a flirt pole.
+If your dog loves to chase, use that drive to teach your dog to fetch, play the sport of flyball or engage with a flirt pole.

 If your dog likes to search for animal dung, remove as much as possible from your yard and organize fun treasure hunts where you hide your dog's kibble or treats around the yard.

 3) Train an Alternate Behavior

 We too often tell dogs what not to do, rather than telling them what to do.
 If your dog barks in the yard, it's tempting to yell at him, but isn't it far more productive if we train our dogs to do something else such as go lie on a mat to enjoy a long-lasting treat or coming to us to alert us about something and then stepping aside for us to check?

 All you really need to do to train an alternate behavior is to practice it in quiet settings, and then, when you get a good response, you can try asking for it in face of the distraction.